 “Alright, I’ll take a look for myself.
 Land in a secure spot and standby for Transfamiliar.”

-A long chant, an interdimensional hop and a puff of green smoke later, the cloaked figure of the Sandman appeared on top of a small plateau.
+A long chant, an interdimensional hop, a puff of green smoke, and a lightning-fast round of shapeshifting later, the cloaked figure of the Sandman appeared on top of a small plateau.
 Once the customary moment of disorientation passed, Boxxy was made instantly aware of how much colder it was around here.
 Chilly weather was to be expected considering winter was about to go into full swing, but the difference between its previous and current position was like night and day.

 As for the source of this thermal discrepancy, it was so painfully obvious that Boxxy could spot it even with its eyes closed.